 The freedom of planning your Cuba holiday on your own comes with a price.
 That liberating feeling of doing everything your way, usually means days or even weeks of being tied down to your PC or smartphone for hours as you browse through the many locations to base yourself in, read every Cuba travel article to amass tips and insights and find out about the unmissable cities, experiences, must-do's and don'ts, etc. Because nowadays in Cuba there's much more choice (in terms of accommodation, excursions, UNESCO Heritage sites) and a lot to see and do, planning a holiday to Cuba can prove overwhelming at times.
 To counteract that, we'll give some guidance to get organised quickly and speed things up.

 What if I'm an American citizen?
 Well, planning a trip to Cuba is different for U.S. travellers, especially after Trump's administration re-tightening of Cuba travel rules (previously relaxed by Obama).

 Despite the noise surrounding this clamp-down on travel to Cuba, the reality remains that as an American citizen or resident you can still travel to Cuba and are free to arrange your trip independently (commercial flights still connect U.S. airports to Cuban ones), you just have to err on the side of caution when it comes to where you spend your money.
-When it comes to accommodation you have to stay clear of this forbidden list of Cuba hotels, (all casas particulares are clear and highly recommended) and you’ll travel under a “Support for the Cuban people” licence, which means proving that your trip has helped the Cuban people somehow (staying in a casa particular is one way to do it, as is dining at private restaurants, donating money or resources to institutions, schools, etc).
+When it comes to accommodation you have to stay clear of this forbidden list.
+You'll travel under a "Support for the Cuban people" licence, which means proving that your trip has helped the Cuban people somehow (staying in a casa particular is one way to do it, as is dining at private restaurants, donating money or resources to institutions, schools, etc).